anaghapk2000/Spam-Classifier/README.md

 # My-Knowledge
-SMS Spam Classifier using count vectorizer and BERT model.
+SMS Spam Classifier using count vectorizer and Transformer model (BERT).
 Comparing the accuracy of both method